Monsters and Men: Plot

-The film is told in three intertwined stories of three principle characters: Manny, Dennis and Zyrick.
-The film begins with Dennis Williams being pulled over by police but let go because he is a cop himself.
-The story switches to Manny Ortega trying to apply for a job, but hesitates on the convicted felon section of the application.
-Manny lives with his family including wife Marisol, mother and daughter.
+The film tells the stories of three principal characters: Manny, Dennis and Zyrick.
+It begins with Dennis Williams being pulled over by police but let go because he is a cop himself.
+The story switches to Manny Ortega applying for a job, but he hesitates on the convicted felon section of the application.
+Manny lives with his family including his wife Marisol, mother and daughter.
 Manny goes out to hang out with some of his friends when a cop rolls up near their dice game.
 In an incident very similar to Eric Garner's death, six police officers attempt to arrest Darius Larson, a friend of Manny's who sells loose cigarettes outside a small bodega.
-While unclear what transpires, a cop fires his gun and kills Darius while Manny is recording the entire incident from his phone.
+While it's unclear what transpires, a cop fires his gun and kills Darius while Manny is recording the incident on his phone.

-Manny, traumatized by the incident, returns home and rewatches the video.
+A traumatized Manny returns home and rewatches the video.
 The next day in a newspaper, he sees that cops said Darius was reaching for their gun.
 While sitting in a park, Manny is confronted by two cops who attempt to intimidate him into not releasing the video.
-He tells Marisol the truth about the incident and how Darius didn't reach for the gun, but she cautions him to avoid any public disclosure because of his new job.
-Manny then sees a suspicious black vehicle outside his apartment that leaves when he gets close.
-Manny checks his apartment to make sure they didn't break in.
+He then tells Marisol that Darius didn't reach for a gun, but she cautions him to avoid any public disclosure because of his new job.
+Manny sees a suspicious black vehicle outside his building that speeds away when he gets near, so he checks his apartment to make sure it's secure.
 Not willing to be bullied, he puts his video out on the internet for all to see.

-He sees the effects of this video in the press and out on the street.
-But shortly afterwards, he is arrested by the same cops who tried to intimidate him in the park.
-During his interrogation, they tried to pin a gun to Manny that they found on his friend Victor.
-The narrative focus then shifts to Dennis Williams via the interrogation mirrored window.
+The video has a strong impact in the press and on the street, but shortly afterwards, Manny is arrested by the same cops who tried to intimidate him.
+During his interrogation, they try to pin a gun to Manny that they found on his friend Victor.
+The narrative focus then shifts to Dennis Williams, who is watching Manny through the interrogation room's one-way window.

-Dennis goes out on patrol with his partner.
-Dennis asks Stacey, a white woman, how many times she has been pulled over this year, and she says none, alluding back to the opening scene.
-Dennis is then seen interacting in a playful yet competitive basketball game with local kids, in particular Zyrick, but it is undercut by the fact they spit on the door handle.
-Danny and his partner are then called in to calm a protest happening at the bodega where Darius was shot by police.
-They are met with angry protestors shouting at them.
-Dennis goes home and watches the video of the incident.
+On patrol with his white partner Stacey, Dennis asks her how many times she has been pulled over this year; she says none, but he says it's been six times in six months for him.
+Dennis is then seen interacting in a playful yet competitive basketball game with local kids, in particular Zyrick, but it is undercut by the fact they spit on the patrol car's door handle.
+Dennis and his partner are then called in to calm a protest happening at the bodega where Darius was shot by police.
+They are met by angry protesters shouting at them.
+Dennis goes home and watches the video of the Larson incident.